 Protesters at a rally in Oakland cite the economy as a focus of climate activism.
 (Photo: Lily Rhoads, Flickr, CC BY 2.0)

-As we celebrate Living on Earth's 30th year on the air, we're offering an Earth Day special that examines this decisive moment for the human species and our challenging relationship with our planet.
+As we celebrate Living on Earth's 30th year on the air, we examine this decisive moment for the human species and our challenging relationship with our planet.
 Host Steve Curwood starts by meeting people who envision a future reshaped by an emerging energy system and new power structures, as we wean off of fossil fuels.

 [MUSIC: Miles Davis “Milestones” on Milestone, Sony Music Entertainment Inc.]